Indian Pudding | Classic New England Dessert

 Indian pudding began officially appearing in American cook books in the late 1700’s.
 Early methods called for the dish to be cooked in a “slow” oven, meaning at a low temperature, for a long period of time.
 The pudding dish was placed in a large, shallow pan, into which a shallow amount of water was added.
 The water insulated the dish so it would cook very gently during its long cook time.

 I confess I tried a recipe that called for the low temperature, long cook time, water bath method…and it was a disaster.
 I would have to repeat the experiment to know for sure if I went wrong somewhere, or if the recipe needs clarification, but even after three hours in the oven my pudding looked more like soup.

 For my second attempt, I used a recipe originally printed in a 1978 installment of Yankee’s “Best Cook in Town” feature.
 The recipe was recently included in Yankee’s cookbook, Best New England Recipes: Classic and Inspired Fare, so I knew I would be in good hands.

 This version omits the traditional water bath and cooks faster at a higher temperature, however, when I removed it from the oven and saw that it had set into an actual semi-firm pudding, I embraced the update.

 Topped with some whipped cream and a sprinkling of cinnamon, Indian pudding embodies the flavors of fall, and reminds us of how a dish can evolve with its surroundings.

 Did you grow up eating Indian pudding?
 Do you make it today?
 I’d love to know if you have a water-bath cooking method that works for you!

-Note: The “Triangle Trade” was when slaves were brought from Africa to the Americas, then sugar from the Americas was shipped up to New England to be distilled into rum, and finally, the rum and other goods were sent back to Africa.
+Note: The “Triangle Trade” was when slaves were brought from Africa to the Caribbean/South America, then sugar from the Caribbean/South America was shipped up to New England to be distilled into rum, and finally, the rum and other goods were sent back to Africa.
 Molasses is a by-product of distilling sugar into rum.